ansible/community-docs/integration_tests_quick_start_guide.rst

 The target is an `Ansible role <https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html>`_ stored in the ``tests/integration/targets`` directory of the collection repository.

-The target role contains all needed to test a module.
+The target role contains everything that is needed to test a module.

 Names of targets contain a module name they test.